 Dr. Berk presents nationally on the topics of autism, disruptive behavior disorders, mental health issues in the classroom, ODD and social skills competency.
 In his workshops, he teaches professionals who work with children and adolescents, practical treatment and intervention strategies.
 He has been invited to present at hundreds of schools and conferences including being a repeated consultant to the Department of Education in Hawaii.
 As a past consultant to the United Nations, Dr. Berk authored a manual for UNICEF that was used by teachers working with children throughout Bosnia during the war.
 He has also worked in London, England with defiant teenagers; Kristiansand, Norway with traumatized youth; and the American Red Cross with trauma response.

-Financial: Dr. Jay Berk maintains a private practice and is the owner and director of REBOOT.
-He is an international speaker and consultant and receives compensation.
-Dr. Berk is a published author and receives royalties.
-He receives a speaking honorarium, book royalties, and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+Financial: Dr. Jay Berk maintains a private practice and is the owner of Social Skills 360.
+He has an employment relationship with Intenta and is an international speaker and consultant and receives compensation.
+Dr. Berk receives royalties as a published author.
+He receives a speaking honorarium, recording, and book royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Jay Berk has no relevant non-financial relationships.